 I want to say a word about community today.
 I've said before that our yoga community is kindred spirits coming together to practice and dwell in sacred space, to prioritize ourselves, inner and outer peace, and authenticity.
 But I'm feeling now that the word "kindred" may feel exclusionary.

-When I started my Kundalini Yoga Teacher Training, almost a decade ago, I felt that I wasn't "kindred" enough to really be part of the group.
+When I started my Kundalini Yoga Teacher Training, I felt that I wasn't "kindred" enough to really be part of the group.
 Others were deeper.
 Others understood more.
 Others wore turbans and all-white.
 Others knew all the mantras by heart.

 We all have that longing to go deep within ourselves, to understand the way forward and what's True.
 If Kundalini Yoga feels like your way in or that it may be your way in, that's what brings us together in community.
 Each of us is equal in this community and we each bring our own gifts to the table.
 Kindred.